krestaino/macos-folder-icons/README.md

 # macOS Folder Icons

 This script generates custom folder icons using images (SVG, PNG, etc) or [SF Symbols](https://developer.apple.com/sf-symbols/).
 The blank folder icon is extracted from your system, you may need to change the path location and file name depending on your OS version.
-This script has only been tested on macOS Monterey 12.0.1.
+This script targets macOS 12.x and 13.0.

 ![Screenshot](.github/screenshot.png)